Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 New technology is rapidly changing the work we do.
-As tech automates more tasks the concern over losing jobs rises.
+As tech automates more tasks, the concern over losing jobs rises.
 Most people want to know: will robots take my job?
-What they are really asking is: will automation take my job?

-The future of technology is hard to predict.
-But by looking at current technologies we can find tasks that robots will take soon.
-Occupations that use these tasks can expect to change in a big way.
+The future of technology is hard to predict but by looking at current technologies, we can predict which tasks will be performed by robots.
+Occupations that involve these tasks can expect to change in a big way.